YSLCode/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors game written with JS.
+A rock paper scissors game written with JavaScript based on a challenge from https://www.frontendmentor.io/